starkinfra/sdk-python/README.md

 ### Query PixReversal logs

-You can query pix reversal logs to better understand pix reversal life cycles.
+You can query Pix reversal logs to better understand their life cycles.

 ```python
 import starkinfra